doismellburning/recipes/www/main/italian-sausage/index.md

 ## Notes

-* Works with sausagemeat instead of pork mince, but is less ideal
+* Works with sausagemeat instead of pork mince - crumbles a lot more nicely, but takes much longer to brown
 * The 24h wait isn't critical